 6. Increases mindfulness.

-As an overwhelmed parent of two little ones, mindfulness is something that I try to focus on for my mental health.
+As an often overwhelmed parent of two little ones, mindfulness is something that I try to focus on for my mental health.
 As I declutter and let go of the stuff that no longer serves me or gives me joy, I am much more mindful about what I bring into my home.
 Decluttering is a lot of work and I don’t want to just fill the space back up with more stuff!

 I also think that less clutter around me allows me to be more mindful and present with my daughters and husband.